GoMartin300/vscode_latex_workspace/README.md

+[\\]: <> (
+    cSpell:words TODOs
+    )

 # vscode_latex_workspace

 A minimal workspace that sets up vs-code to become a pleasant Latex development environment.
-This template only takes care of Visual Studio Code, you still need to make sure you have a Latex distribution and creat your own Latex structure.
+This template only takes care of Visual Studio Code, you still need to make sure you have a Latex distribution and create your own Latex structure.

 ## Getting started